-The runoff against the American Federation of State, County and Municipal Employees (AFSCME) is needed because NATCA, while earning more votes in the initial election by a wide margin, fell just short of the 50 percent plus one total needed to win outright.
+The runoff against the American Federation of State, County and

+Municipal Employees (AFSCME) is needed because NATCA, while earning more votes in the initial election by a wide margin, fell just short of the 50 percent plus one total needed to win outright.

-This week, NATCA began its direct outreach to AFN employees to let them know about the dates of the election and begin to answer their questions.
+Over the last several weeks, NATCA began its direct outreach to AFN employees to let them know about the dates of the election and begin to answer their questions.
 The Union will once again make a strong case for why it believes a vote for NATCA is a vote that will improve their careers and their professions.